RadarVisuals/RADAR/full_codebase_dump.md

         this.driftStateA = newConfig?.driftState || { x: 0, y: 0, phase: Math.random() * Math.PI * 2 };

-        // --- THIS IS THE FIX: Symmetrical reset for Deck A --- this.continuousRotationAngleA = 0;
+        this.continuousRotationAngleA = 0;
-        // --- END FIX ---

         Object.keys(this.interpolators).forEach(key => this.interpolators[key]?.snap(this.configA[key]));
         this.handleEnabledToggle(this.configA.enabled);